AdvaitT17/InvoiceAI/README.md

 ## Project Structure

-- `app.py`: Main Flask application
+- `app.py`: Main Flask application with API endpoints
 - `invoice_processor.py`: Core logic for invoice data extraction
 - `templates/`: HTML templates for the web UI
+- `static/`:
+  - `css/`: Stylesheets for the application
+  - `js/`: JavaScript modules for frontend functionality:
+    - `app.js`: Main application logic
+    - `main.js`: Core UI functionality
+    - `results.js`: Results handling and display
-- `static/`: CSS and JavaScript files
+  - `img/`: Images and icons
 - `uploads/`: Temporary storage for uploaded invoices
-- `results/`: Storage for extracted data
+- `results/`: Storage for extracted data in JSON format

 ## How It Works

-1. The uploaded PDF is converted to images
+1. The uploaded PDF is converted to high-resolution images
-2. OCR is performed on the images to extract text
+2. OCR is performed on the images to extract text with spatial information
-3. Rule-based and machine learning techniques are applied to identify key data points
+3. Advanced rule-based algorithms and machine learning techniques analyze the text
+4. Template matching identifies known invoice formats for improved accuracy
-4. Structured data is extracted and presented to the user
+5. Structured data is extracted with confidence scores for each field
+6. Results are presented in an intuitive UI with options to export or further process

-## Limitations
+## Capabilities and Limitations

+### Capabilities
+- Processes PDF invoices with high accuracy
+- Detects and extracts tabular data for product listings
+- Provides confidence scores to indicate extraction reliability
+- Supports batch processing for multiple invoices
+- Maintains extraction history for future reference

+### Limitations
-- Currently supports PDF invoices only
+- Currently supports PDF invoices only (image support coming soon)
 - Extraction accuracy depends on the quality and structure of the invoice
-- Fields that cannot be accurately extracted are marked as "N/A"
+- Fields that cannot be accurately extracted are marked with low confidence scores
+- Processing very large batch uploads may require additional system resources

+## Recent Updates

+- Enhanced UI with improved navigation and alerts system
+- Added confidence score visualization for extraction quality
+- Improved extraction history display and management
+- Fixed issues with file handling and extraction display
+- Optimized backend for better performance and reliability
+- Added transition effects for better user experience

 ## License